-Do you have someone in your team who seems to be a superstar?
-Someone who gets a lot done in much less time?
-Someone who is always looking for challenges?
+Do you see people around you who gets a lot done in much less time?
+People who are always looking for challenging opportunities?
 Such highly productive people are an asset to any organization.
-Over the past few years, I have been observing the common traits, habits, and characteristics of such people around me.
+Over the past few years, I have been researching on the common traits, habits, and characteristics of such people around me.
 In this article, I have summarized my findings on the 7 traits of high-performing people.

 A super-productive person always seems to focus on the ONE thing at a time.
 As rightly written by Gary Keller, "Extraordinary results happen only when you give the best you have to become the best you can be at your most important work."